vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## How are IOPS measured?
 {: faq}

 IOPS are measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
-Workloads that differ from this profile might experience lower performance.
+Workloads that differ from this profile might experience reduced performance.

 ## What are IOPS profiles?
 {: faq}